Tax cluster

 ✓Foreign bank accounts

-If the balance exceeded 5,000 EUR during the year — mandatory to report
+If the balance exceeded 5,000 EUR during the year — mandatory

 -